eejap/ica_scripts/README.md

 # ICA of subsidence InSAR time series

-This code executes ICA on LiCSBAS InSAR time series analysis outputs.
+This code executes ICA on LiCSBAS InSAR time series analysis outputs that focus on regions of subsidence.

 Following ICA, inelastic components of subsidence are identified.

-Identified components are saved in a netCDF file as well as tif files.
+All identified components are reconstructed and saved in a netCDF file, along with several other parameters.

 This release accompanies work by Payne et al., submitted to JGR Solid Earth.